J.C. Love Field

 Centrally located on the Louisiana Tech campus, the facility features a seating capacity of 2,000, many of which are chairback seats for added comfort.
 The ballpark also boasts large picnic and viewing areas beyond the outfield wall that are very popular with Tech fans and the infamous "Right Field Rowdies."

 J.C.
-Love Field at Pat Patterson Park also features complete team facilities underneath the main stadium structure, including two locker rooms, showers, training rooms and coaches' offices.
-A players' lounge was built adjacent to the home locker room and restroom facilities are located behind the third base dugout.
-An enclosed batting tunnel is located down the left-field line.
+Love Field at Pat Patterson Park features complete team facilities underneath the main stadium structure, while an enclosed batting tunnel is located down the left-field line.

 Tech's baseball surface has been expertly manicured and is one of the finest playing surfaces available.
 It features a fully-automated sprinkler system.
-Lights were installed prior to the 1978 season.
+Lights were installed prior to the 1978 season to allow the Bulldogs to play the majority of their games at night.
 In 1997, a school-record 3,251 fans packed the stadium and the hills beyond the outfield to watch the Bulldogs play eventual national champion LSU.

 The facility, known as Tech Stadium until 1982, was named in honor of J.C.
 Love, a Ruston businessman who whole-heartedly supported the Tech baseball program and the university.